- Patriot Front is a white supremacist group whose members maintain that their ancestors conquered America and bequeathed it to them, and no one else.

 - Patriot Front spreads its hateful propaganda via the internet and by distributing banners, fliers, posters, and stickers.

-- Patriot Front is responsible for the vast majority of white supremacist propaganda distributed in the United States, representing 80 percent of all propaganda incidents nationally in 2020.
+- Since 2019, Patriot Front has been responsible for the vast majority of white supremacist propaganda distributed in the United States.

 - One of the United States’ most visible white supremacist groups, Patriot Front participates in localized “flash demonstrations” across the nation.